Adrien Dumont de Chassart

-Adrien Dumont de Chassart (born 1 March 2000) is a Belgian amateur golfer.
+Adrien Dumont de Chassart (born 1 March 2000) is a Belgian professional golfer.

+Amateur career

-When he was 15, he finished second in the Orange Bowl tournament in Miami, one of the major tournaments for players of 18 years or under.
+When Dumont de Chassart was 15, he finished second in the Orange Bowl tournament in Miami, one of the major tournaments for players of 18 years or under.
 In 2019, he was awarded Belgian Male Amateur Golfer of the Year.
 In 2021, he finished third at the European Amateur Championships.

-Since 2018, he studies at the University of Illinois.
+Dumont de Chassart studied at the University of Illinois from 2018 to 2023.
 He was part of the international team at the Arnold Palmer Cup in 2021 and 2022.
 In 2021, he was named one of the two Big Ten Golfers of the Year.

-In 2022, he played at the U.S. Open, one of the four professional majors, after coming through the qualification tournament in Springfield, Ohio.
+In 2022, he played at the U.S. Open, after coming through the qualification tournament in Springfield, Ohio.

+Professional career

+Dumont de Chassart turned professional in June 2023 and won in his professional debut; the BMW Charity Pro-Am on the Korn Ferry Tour, defeating Josh Teater in a playoff.
+The following week, at the Blue Cross and Blue Shield of Kansas Wichita Open, he again tied for the lead after 72 holes, but was defeated on the first extra hole of the playoff.
+He was named as the Korn Ferry Tour Rookie of the Year for the 2023 season.

+On 19 June 2025, Dumont de Chassart shot a 11-under par 59 in the opening round of the Blue Cross and Blue Shield of Kansas Wichita Open at Crestview Country Club.
+It was the 14th sub-60 round in Korn Ferry Tour history.